lkrzyzanek/graphql-pagination/packages/core/README.md

 3. cursor (optional) - custom implementation how to encode/decode cursor
 4. validateForwardArgs (optional) - function (or array) to validate input args used by forward resolver
 5. validateBackwardArgs (optional) - function (or array) to validate input args used by backward resolver
+6. fetchTotalCountInResolver (optional) - if false then totalCount is not fetched as part of forward/backward resolvers but totalCount resolver in Connection object needs to be defined separately.
+Pager provides `.resolvers` field for it.

 ### Basic Example